cypress-io/eslint-plugin-cypress/CONTRIBUTING.md

 * Run `npm run lint`
 * Run `npm test` to run [Jest](https://jestjs.io/) (or run `npm start` to run [Jest](https://jestjs.io/) in [watchAll](https://jestjs.io/docs/cli#--watchall) mode where it remains active and reruns when source changes are made)
 * Make sure all tests are passing
-* Add the rule to [legacy.js](https://github.com/cypress-io/eslint-plugin-cypress/blob/master/legacy.js) and to [flat.js](https://github.com/cypress-io/eslint-plugin-cypress/blob/master/lib/flat.js)
+* Add the rule to [flat.js](https://github.com/cypress-io/eslint-plugin-cypress/blob/master/lib/flat.js)
 * Create a git commit with a commit message similar to: `feat: add rule <description>` (see [commit message conventions](https://github.com/semantic-release/semantic-release#commit-message-format))
 * Create a PR from your branch